 To determine your binoculars exit pupil just divide the objective lens diameter by the magnification number: (magnification number/objective lens diameter).
 The 8×32 binoculars’ exit pupil (32/8=4 mm) is bigger than 8×25 binoculars exit pupil (25/8=3.2 mm).

 In daylight adult pupil doesn’t open at its fuller diameter and it could be approximately 3.00 mm.
 So, choose a pair of binocular that has exit pupil around 3.00 mm.

 What should be the optimum weight of safari binoculars?

 Safari binoculars should be compact or mid sized.
-If you want to avoid the lacking of compact binoculars mid size binoculars are the best choice.
-The weight of a pair of mid sized binoculars shouldn’t be more than 500-600 gram.
+If you want to avoid the lacking of compact binoculars, mid size binoculars are the best choice.
+The weight of a pair of mid sized best binoculars for travel shouldn’t be more than 500-600 gram.
 Mid sized binoculars are those that have decent magnification (8x or 10x) and big enough objective lens such as 8x30, 8x32, or 10x32.